- HubPages»

 Do Not Wait Until it is Too Late

 Massive tissue destruction can result in elevated levels of blood potassium as the damaged cells release potassium; trauma, burns, surgical procedures, destruction of tumor cells or red blood cells, and diabetic ketoacidosis can cause this release, among other things.
-Symptoms of hyperkalemia are nausea, fatigue, muscle weakness and tingling sensation.
+Symptoms of hyperkalemia are nausea, fatigue, muscle weakness, and tingling sensation.

-Symptoms of hyperkalemia are not easy to recognize until the potassium level in blood rises to very high levels.
+Symptoms of hyperkalemia are not easy to recognize until the potassium level in the blood rises to very high levels.
 At higher levels there is the possibility of dangerous complications developing leading to irregular heart rhythm, severe weakness of the muscles and even paralysis; and can be very dangerous.

-My guess would be most people suffer from potassium being too low but you should find out about medicines that not only rob you of potassium but those that may kill you causing it to raise too high.
+My guess would be most people suffer from potassium being too low but you should find out about medicines that not only rob you of potassium but those that may kill you causing it to rise too high.

 There is not a lot known about this and I would guess many deaths could have very easily been caused by this with no one ever the wiser.